krememon/ecologic-master/replit.md

   - Implemented subscription status checking and automatic redirect to plan selection
   - Added team size limits based on subscription plans
   - Created subscription hooks for frontend access control
+- October 5, 2025.
+UI Improvements and Navigation Reorganization:
+  - Renamed "AI Scheduling" to "Scheduling" across all navigation components
+  - Moved "Scheduling" to second position in navigation (after Home, before Jobs)
+  - Updated routing from /ai-scheduling to /scheduling with redirect for backward compatibility
+  - Converted "Recent Jobs" to "Today's Jobs" with date filtering functionality
+  - Added interactive date picker with previous/next day navigation
+  - Implemented job filtering by selected date (defaults to today)
+  - Added empty state for days with no scheduled jobs
+  - Updated all translation files (en, es, fr, de, it, pt) with new navigation structure

 ## User Preferences